 About

-Originally formed as quartet, KUHN FU exists in many forms, from quartet up to septet, octet and nonet.
-The core members are Ziv Taubenfeld (bass clarinet), Esat Ekincioglu (bass) and George Hadow (drums).
-Since 2021 the band grew to include musicians such as John Dikeman (tenors sax), Sofia Salvo (baritone saxophone), Frank Gratkowski (alto sax, clarinet, flute) and Tobias Delius (tenor sax, carinet) who play the compositions with great panache.
+Originally formed as a quartet KUHN FU exists in many forms, ranging from quartet to quintet, sextet, septet and even octet.
+The band members come from Germany, Turkey, England, Argentina, Israel and Poland, and live scattered across Europe.
+They come together several times a year as a touring band.
+The core members are Christian Kühn (guitar/composition/GER), Ziv Taubenfeld (bass clarinet/ISR), Esat Ekincioglu (bass/TR), and George Hadow (drums/UK).
+Since 2021, the band has grown to include musicians such as John Dikeman (tenor sax/USA), Sofia Salvo (baritone saxophone/ARG), Frank Gratkowski (alto sax, clarinet, flute/GER), and Mateusz Rybicki (tenor sax, clarinet/PL), who play the compositions and improvisations with great verve as if their lives were at stake.

 Rhythm Section